 According to Wikipedia, a total of 240 bytes of information were electrically stored in magnetostrictive delay-line memory, which had a cycle time of 2.2 milliseconds.

 The P101 is based on discrete components like transistors, resistors and capacitors.
 Its main operating voltages were +20V and -10V.
-Assuming the 10V was for the logic, this matches nicely the 25V voltage on the electrolitic capacitors.
+From *1, it became clear that 20V is used as the logic voltage.
+The electrolitic capacitors have 25V as maximum voltage and none is directly on the supply line.
 There are four transistors, all 2N708 NPN.
 The complete circuit is at one side of the delay line, it is probably the amplifier creating the logic levels used in the P101 logic.
-All components on the board seem transistors, resistors and capacitors from the 1970's.
+All components on the board seem transistors, resistors and capacitors and one diode.

 Reverse engineering is made a bit simpler by using images of the two board sides and reversing one, bigclivedotcom style.